leanderednael/notes/ai/biology.md

 ### Significance Evaluation

-The use of such algorithms is to compare a query with a database of (randomised, i.e. shuffled) sequences, and finding the best matches, i.e. that have the maximal score.
+The use of such algorithms is to **compare a query with a database** of sequences, and finding the best matches, i.e. that have the maximal score.

 For an ungapped alignment, the _score_ of a match is the sum of the i.i.d. random contributions and follows a normal distribution (by the CLT).
 For a normal distribution, the distribution of the _maximum_ $M_N$ of a series of $N$ random samples follows the **extreme value distribution (EVD)**:

 $$P(M_N \geq x) = e^{ -KNe^{- \lfloor x \rfloor} }$$

+Every amino acid has a certain probability of being picked.
 The parameters are derived from $P_i$ and $s(i, j)$.

 For gapped alignments the EVD has the following form (even though the random contributions are not normally distributed; where $S$ = the score, $m$ = size of the database, $n$ = length of the query):